Freddyhun/JARVIS/README.md

-# JARVIS for Marvel Rivals
+# ridiculously basic JARVIS

-this is a silly recreation of JARVIS from Iron-Man that responds to specific commands that may or may not be related to Marvel Rivals
+this is a silly recreation of JARVIS from Iron-Man that responds to specific commands

 # Usage